skip to content

 How Can a Texas Cement Truck Accident Lawyer Help Me?

 Cement trucks are subject to the same rules and regulations as other commercial motor vehicles.
 Whether the vehicle operates solely within Texas or drives outside the state to conduct business determines whether it must adhere to the state rules or both the federal and state rules.
-A cement truck accident lawyer can help you determine which rules apply to your case and determine whether they were violated.
+A cement truck accident lawyer can help you determine which rules apply to your case and whether they were violated.
 Violation of these rules often determines the liability of the cement trucking company.

 In addition to the above, a cement truck accident attorney can help you: